adrian-pace/FROG-analytics/README.md

 ```
 pip install pymongo
 ```
-Clone the program from dario:  [Collab-React-Components](https://github.com/chili-epfl/collab-react-components) in any folder (doesn't have to be in the same folder as the repo).
+Clone the program from Dario:  [Collab-React-Components](https://github.com/chili-epfl/collab-react-components) in any folder (doesn't have to be in the same folder as the repo).
 Install node.js/npm
 Install react with npm (version 15.4.0+) in Dario's folder
 ```